-My research has been widely cited (and my Google Scholar h-index is 28 - My Google Scholar Page, and my Erdős number is 4), including in key government reports such as the
+My research has been widely cited (and my Google Scholar h-index is 32, and i-10 index is 100 - My Google Scholar Page, and my Erdős number is 4), including in key government reports such as the

 - (Australian) 2010 Australian Government House of Representatives Standing Committee on Communications Report on the Inquiry into Cyber Crime, 2011 Australian Government House of Representatives Joint Select Committee’s Report on Cyber-Safety, 2013 Australian Crime Commission Fact Sheet on “Cyber and Technology Enabled Crime”, 2013 Australian Government House of Representatives Joint Select Committee on Cyber-Safety's Report on the Inquiry into Cybersafety for Senior Australians,

 - (International) Working paper for the Twelfth United Nations Congress on Crime Prevention and Criminal Justice, United Nations Office on Drugs and Crime (UNODC) 2011 “Handbook on Identity-related Crime”, 2010 US CRS Report for Congress (Prepared for Members and Committees of Congress) entitled “Organized Crime: An Evolving Challenge for U.S. Law Enforcement”, International Telecommunication Union (ITU) 2011 “Understanding Cybercrime: A Guide For Developing Countries” report, 2012 UNODC “Wildlife and Forest Crime Analytic Toolkit” report, and

 2013 UK Home Office report entitled "Cyber crime: A review of the evidence".